 - 1 teaspoon honey

-Peel clementines into segments.
-Remove seeds if there happens to be a few.
+- Peel oranges or clementines into segments and remove any seeds.
 Remove any large pieces of the white pith with your fingers as it can cause bitterness.

-Slice tops off of strawberries and slice them into even-sized pieces, I quarter them.
+- Slice tops off of strawberries then slice into even pieces.

 Did you make this fun clementine Halloween smoothie?
 Tell me all about it in the comments.